Apostolos Vellios: Atromitos

 On 21 June 2019, he agreed to join Atromitos on a two-year contract.
 He scored his first goal for the club on 1 September with a spectacular overhead kick to secure a 2–2 draw away to Lamia.
 On 14 September he scored twice as Atromitos lost 3–2 at home to champions PAOK.
 On 27 October 2019, he scored with a low shot in an emphatic 4–0 home win against Panionios.
 On 8 December 2019, Vellios opened the scoring for the home side with a wonderful bicycle kick, after 24 minutes in new coach Savvas Pantelidis’ first game in charge, in a 2–2 home draw against Aris.
 On 18 December 2019, he scored a late header from Javier Umbides’ cross five minutes from full-time salvaged the home draw for Atromitos against Lamia.

 On 7 January 2020, he scored a brace in an emphatic 3–0 away win against Volos in the first leg of the round of 16 of the Greek Cup.
 On 29 June 2020, Vellios' spectacular effort against Lamia for Atromitos has been named the Goal of the Season in the 2019–20 regular season.

 Ascoli, Academica Clinceni and Lamia

 On 24 September 2020, he signed a two-year contract with Italian Serie B club Ascoli.
 On 7 July 2021, he moved to Romanian club Academica Clinceni on a two-year contract.
 Vellios returned to Greece in January 2022, signing with Lamia.

 PEC Zwolle

 On 6 July 2022, Vellios signed a one-year contract with recently relegated Dutch Eerste Divisie club PEC Zwolle, with an option for an additional year.
 He made his debut for the club on 7 August, immediately scoring the decisive goal in a 2–1 league win against De Graafschap.
-On 3 March 2023, Vellios scored a hat-trick in the 14 first minutes, and four goals toal, in a record-tying 13–0 league victory over FC Den Bosch.
+On 3 March 2023, Vellios scored a hat-trick in the 14 first minutes, and four goals total, in a record-tying 13–0 league victory over FC Den Bosch.
 His hat-trick was also a record for fastest hat-trick ever in Eerste Divisie history.
+The team has been promoted to the Eredivisie as the champion of the series.